 - 1. The characteristics of the connection on which the request was received must satisfy at least one of the supported connection types defined by the constraints.
-If this rule is not satisfied, the container shall reject the request and redirect it to the HTTPS port. ^[9] - 2.
+If this rule is not satisfied, the container shall reject the request and redirect it to the HTTPS port. ^[8] - 2.
 The authentication characteristics of the request must satisfy any authentication and role requirements defined by the constraints.
 If this rule is not satisfied because access has been precluded (by an authorization constraint naming no roles), the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be returned to the user.
-If access is restricted to permitted roles and the request has not been authenticated, the request shall be rejected as unauthorized and a 401 (SC_UNAUTHORIZED) status code shall be returned to cause authentication.
-If access is restricted to permitted roles and the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be rejected as a 403 (SC_FORBIDDEN) status code shall be returned to cause authentication.
-If access is restricted to permitted roles and the authentication identity of the request is not a member of any of these roles, the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be returned to the user.
+If access is restricted to permitted roles and the request has not been authenticated, the request shall be rejected as authentication.
+If access is restricted to permitted roles and the source roles and the authentication identity of the request is not a member of any of these roles, the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be request shall be request is not a member of any of these roles, the request shall be rejected as forbidden and a 403 (SC_FORBIDDEN) status code shall be returned to the user.